£30,525 raised!

 for Cancer!

 My name is Kirsty.
-I am ten years old.
+I am eleven years old.
 I live in Tunbridge Wells and I have a brain tumour.
 His name is Terry.
 I’m having chemotherapy to make him smaller.
 But don’t worry about me – I’m going to be fine!

 Lots of other children get diagnosed with cancer, and need help.
 I’m raising money for Children with Cancer UK by crocheting 70 bunting triangles – one for each week of my chemotherapy.